 Having an on-page search function brings numerous advantages, from improving user experience to increasing engagement and conversions.

 Many content management systems typically generate on-site search results using criteria such as entry date, date range, channel, category, or popularity by default.
 Nevertheless, there are multiple ways to customize the presentation of these results.

 Prior to delving into optimization, it's essential to establish the order of importance for your page categories.
 Determine whether "about" pages take precedence over "product" pages.
 On the Ladybird-digital website, we've structured our page categories with the following priorities:

-Just to clarify, we always want our search pages to display categories in order shown above.
+Just to clarify, we always intend for our search pages to display categories in the above order.

 Many CMS applications provide the flexibility to edit and track entry publish dates.
 By adjusting these dates, you can organize page categories and establish page rankings.
 For example, on the Ladybird-digital website, we began with the "About LBD" category group, comprising only three pages.
 We prioritized them as follows.
 To have "About Us" appear last after backdating six sections, we adjusted its date by six months: